-Modeling and Simulation (M. Bakošová, J. Mikleš) Modelling and simulation play an important role in the investigation of static and dynamic properties of chemical processes, units and systems.
+Modeling and Simulation (M. Bakošová, P. Valiauga) Modelling and simulation play an important role in the investigation of static and dynamic properties of chemical processes, units and systems.
 Most chemical systems are strongly non-linear and their simulation is necessary for the control design as well as for the investigation of the overall control systems.
 The main aim of the research is to develop program packages for modelling and simulation of various kinds of models.
-During the last year a package MODELTOOL for MATLAB/ Simulink was improved and its Internet module was created.
+During the last year a package MODELTOOL for MATLAB/Simulink was improved and its Internet module was created.
+Also, Honeywell's UniSim Design Suite is an intuitive process modelling software that helps engineers create steady-state and dynamic models for plant design, performance monitoring, troubleshooting, business planning and asset management.